phalcon-orphanage/docs/en/reference/models.rst

     }

-A behavior is also capable of intercept missing methods on your models:
+A behavior is also capable of intercepting missing methods on your models:

 .. code-block:: php